Balsamic Chicken Marinade or Steak Marinade

 Making a good marinade that is versatile with both chicken and steak is a secret superpower to have in your cooking toolbox.
 This balsamic chicken marinade is so easy to make and tastes so good on chicken but might actually be a better balsamic steak marinade.
 It is a five-ingredient marinade that is perfect for grilled chicken or steak to top off a fresh summer salad.

-Since my other go-to recipe is teriyaki chicken, pork, or steak, and pairs well with this simple caesar pasta salad.
-Having options for dinner that don’t require turning on the oven is key in my life.
-The beautiful thing about grilling marinades is they also are great for crock pot cooking too.
+Since my other go-to recipes are teriyaki chicken, pork, or steak, they pair well with this simple Caesar pasta salad.
+Having dinner options that don’t require turning on the oven is key in my life.
+The beautiful thing about grilling marinades is that they are also great for crock pot cooking.

 Balsamic Marinade Ingredients